AvinashhMishraa/real-time-stock-analysis/README.md

 The set of libraries and runtime in Snowflake that securely deploy and process non-SQL code, including Python, Java and Scala.

-<strong>Familiar Client Side Libraries</strong> - Snowflake brings deeply integrated, Data-Frame style programming and OSS-compatible APIs to the language data practitioners like to use.
+<strong>Familiar Client Side Libraries</strong> - Snowflake brings deeply integrated, Data-Frame style programming and OSS compatible APIs to the language data practitioners like to use.
 It also includes the Snowpark ML API for more efficient ML modelling (public preview) and ML operations (private preview).

 <strong>Flexible Runtime Constructs</strong> - Snowpark provides flexible runtime constructs that allow users to bring in and run custom logic.
 Developers can seamlessly build data pipelines, ML models, and data applications with User-Defined Functions and Stored Procedures.